ws464/java-streams/readme.md

 1. Open `solution/Worker.java`

-2. Work on each exercise here and test.
+2. Work on each exercise here and test in `Main.java`.

 # Assignments